StanMerlijn/menger_sponge_blender/README.md

 # menger_sponge_blender
-This is a script yo ucan run that will create a menger sponge as 1 mesh object in blender.
+This is a script you can run that will create a menger sponge as 1 mesh object in blender.